 - A suitably experienced Project Ecologist will be appointed for the duration of the construction phase and regular monitoring of all related works will take place to ensure the correct and full implementation of all mitigation measures.
-The Project Ecologist will ensure that all construction works take place in accordance with planning conditions, the project CEMP and the mitigation measures set out in this EIAR. - Vegetation clearance will only be permitted outside the bird-nesting season.
+The Project Ecologist will ensure that all construction works take place in accordance with the project CEMP. - Vegetation clearance will only be permitted outside the bird-nesting season.
 Should vegetation clearance be required during the bird nesting season, and should this work be unavoidable, such clearance will take place only after the Project Ecologist has undertaken a survey to ensure that no active bird nests or recently fledged birds are present.
 Pre-construction surveys will be required to ensure that any necessary tree felling or works to buildings continue to have no impact on roosting bats, other than as permitted in relation to the removal of the Leisler's bat mating roost.